ScratchAddons/website-v2/content/docs/faq.md

 ### I cannot receive notifications.
 Why?

-First, disable and re-enable the "Scratch notifier" addon.
+First, disable and re-enable the "Scratch Notifier" addon.
 This can fix some issues.

 If the problem continues, then check the operating system's notification settings.
 You have to allow the browser - such as Google Chrome - to send notifications.